 All incoming students are required to do a writing self-assessment, which is available online through the new student portal.
 Because Goucher courses require strong writing skills, all first-year students are required to take 4 -5 credits of writing instruction.

 Graduation requirements include proficiency in a foreign language.
 All students except native speakers (see below) will satisfy the FLCR by taking 10, 8 or 4 credits.
 The Language Placement Test is used to place you in the language course appropriate to your present knowledge and proficiency.
 We encourage all entering students to take the test in the language studied in high school even if they are considering beginning a different language in college.
-We encourage all entering students to take a language starting their freshmen year.
+We encourage all entering students to take a language starting their first year.

 - French Placement Exam